DocumentationFramework Integration

 Framework Integration

-Framework overview
+Framework Overview

-FrameworkAgent modelTool definitionMulti-agent
+Frameworkframework valueAgent modelTool definitionMulti-agent

-LangChainAgentExecutor, LCEL chains@tool decorator, Tool classLangGraph
+LangChainlangchainAgentExecutor, LCEL chains@tool decorator, Tool classLangGraph

-CrewAICrew of agents with roles@tool decoratorBuilt-in (crews)
+CrewAIcrewaiCrew of agents with roles@tool decoratorBuilt-in (crews)

-AutoGenConversable agentsFunction definitionsBuilt-in (group chat)
+AutoGenautogenConversable agentsFunction definitionsBuilt-in (group chat)

-CustomAny implementationAny callableVaries
+CustomcustomAny implementationAny callableVaries

 LangChain

-Example: LangChain agent blueprint
+Example: LangChain Agent Blueprint

 Given this LangChain agent: